kermitt2/kish/resources/data/markdown/guidelines-softcite-labeling.md

 ### software-name

-The main label of a software mention is it `software-name`.
+The main label of a software mention is its software name noted `software`.
 A software mention must have one and only one software name.

 ### version